htw-imi-showtime/showtime-website/content/ws25/bachelor/b3-3d-design-workflow/_index.md

 # kann aber genutzt werden, um etwas vor die erste Section zu setzen.

 # Properties for displaying the project in the project list
-card_image = "kitty.jpg"
+card_image = "Logo.png"

 # Names are optional, team size is sufficient
-team = ["Julia Nguyễn", "Denis Kunz", "Armin Dorri", "Armin Dorri"]
+team = ["Dzemal Alic", "Estella Kinzel", "Lea-Sophy Göser", "Enkhjin erkhembayar"]
 # this can be just one or a list as with team:
 supervisor = "Hr.
 Prof. Dr. Tobias Lenz" draft = false